What are Kitchen Backsplashes?

 Geometric patterned tiles are just one of the many kitchen tile backsplash ideas around.
 They have been trending for a few years now and can lend a touch of the exotic to a space.
 These tiles are available in monochrome designs as well as multi-coloured patterns, so the options are endless.

 3. Moroccan fish scale tile

 4. Exposed Brick

 Many different looks can be achieved by using bricks: when coupled with warm wood and baskets you can achieve an effortless rustic or farmhouse style.
 You can also create another look by combining it with cool metals and exposed pipework, you’ll create an industrial space.

 5. Bold contrasting tiled pattern

 Use a bold tiled pattern to draw attention to your backsplash.
 A black and white pattern with lots of contrast creates a beautiful feature, while still allowing the colours of the kitchen to be updated easily by changing small, removable items on the counter or shelf space.

 6. Hexagon tiles

 Hexagon tiles, creating a beehive effect, make a beautiful backsplash.
 The colour of the grouting, either matching or contrasting, will influence how much the pattern stands out.
 These backsplashes create a feeling of order and organization and compliment a minimalist kitchen well.

 While natural wood is not often used as a backsplash for hygiene reasons, the effect can still be achieved by using wood-look tiles.
 This can then be accentuated with wooden features like shelves or utensil holders, adding warmth to your kitchen.

 While backsplashes should be beautiful, they should also be practical.
 Throw in an additional practical element by using it as storage space for those items you always use at the stove.
-A built-in ledge, hanging shelf or wire grid all make for easy ways to keep the things you need close by.
+Clever concealed storage can be installed behind backsplash panels to allow for a neat and seamless kitchen.

 9. Kitchen backsplashes with pops of colour

 10. Subway tile

 The classic subway tile look has become popular in recent years.
 Subway tiles can be arranged in many ways with the most popular being in a herringbone pattern or horizontally, with each row offset from the row above.